Christopher DiGirolamo to speak at Meadowlands Seminar November 14, 2014

-Section 40 liens are put in place to prevent double recovery.
-To put it simply, an employer and its insurer have the right to reimbursement for medical and temporary benefits paid to an employee if a third party was liable for the injury.
-Therefore, if an injured worker is seeking compensation from a third party, the employer/its insurer can apply a lien to the claim, asserting their stake of the damages awarded.
+A Section 40 lien is designed to prevent double recovery in the state of New Jersey.
 For example, say a workers’ compensation carrier pays out $50,000 in medical benefits and temporary disability benefits to an injured worker.
 The worker then brings a suit against the third party responsible for the accident and recovers $250,000.
-The Section 40 lien would then come into play, and the workers’ compensation carrier would be entitled to (partial) reimbursement of the $50,000 it originally paid out.
+The Section 40 lien would then come into play, and the workers’ compensation carrier would be entitled to (2/3 statutory) reimbursement of the $50,000 it originally paid out.
 This way, the injured worker benefits from the third-party suit, while not “profiting” from the accident by receiving payments from two different sources.

 However, the court decided differently in Dever.
 The court made two key decisions in this case: